| |

 javax.persistence.schema-generation.connectionStringSpecifies the JDBC connection that shall be used to create the database.

-javax.persistence.sql-load-script-sourcefile URL, java.IO.WriterDefines the location of the SQL script that shall be used load data into the database.
+javax.persistence.sql-load-script-sourcefile URL, java.IO.WriterDefines the location of the SQL script that shall be used to load data into the database.

 Example Configurations